dcardonac31/sessionstorage_localstorage/README.md

 # sessionstorage_localstorage
-Exaample save and read information to session storage and local storage html and js
+Example save and read information to session storage and local storage html and js